 What are some examples of grading criteria?

-- In a foundational assignment or course, students can identify goals, individual needs, importance of completing and submitting assignments on time, define responsibility as it applies to one’s self, and describe the role of professional ethics.
+- In a foundational course and assignment, students can identify goals and individual needs, describe the importance of completing and submitting assignments on time, and define responsibility as it applies to one’s self and the role of professional ethics.

-- In an intermediate assignment or course, students can create an action plan for growth from self-reflection, identify conflicts and propose solutions, and arrive prepared for classes and meetings.
+- In an intermediate course and assignment, students can create an action plan for growth from self-reflection, identify conflicts and propose solutions, and arrive prepared for class and meetings.

-- In an advanced assignment or course, students can complete multiple tasks, prioritize, contribute to personal development for one’s self and others, complete assignments on time and/or advise of late submission with advanced notice, perform tasks ethically, and resolve conflicts professionally.
+- In an advanced course and assignment, students can complete multiple tasks, prioritize tasks, contribute to personal development for one’s self and others, complete assignments on time and/or advise of late submission with advanced notice, perform tasks ethically, and resolve conflicts professionally.

 What are some common assignments used to evaluate personal EES?

 - Capstone and project-based assignments provide students with rich and complex assignments upon which to debrief, reflect, and self-assess.
 Students can use individual or group progress reports to analyze and reflect on their contribution to the ongoing success of a project or activity.

 - Reflective journals or portfolios are an excellent way to engage students in routine and regular self-assessment.
 Weekly monitoring records including using graphs, timelines, time charts, prioritization lists, and self-assessment can be included also to ensure that the students have ways to monitor their own personal skills and see trends.

 - Project Charters, Project Plans, meeting notes, action plans, Gantt charts, and other tools commonly used in project management serve as valuable assignments in a course with a project.